-We're so heartened that the "Student, Teachers, and Officers Preventing School Violence Act," or "STOP School Violence Act" has now officially been signed into law.
-This new law provides a real, actionable opportunity for more schools and districts to prevent tragedy before lives are lost.
+The "Student, Teachers, and Officers Preventing School Violence Act," or "STOP School Violence Act" provides a real, actionable opportunity for more schools and districts to prevent tragedy before lives are lost.

 Four out of five school shooters tell someone about their plans ahead of time – and 69% tell more than one person.
 When our students and educators are trained in how to identify signs of gun violence and to intervene, such as through Sandy Hook Promise's Know the Signs programs, they can prevent tragedies in their communities and save lives.
 Our proven programs have already helped avert multiple school shootings.

-The STOP School Violence Act provides $50 million in annual grants to state and local education agencies through the Bureau of Justice Assistance to bring evidence-based programs and strategies, learned since Virginia Tech and Sandy Hook, to schools.
+The STOP School Violence Act annual grants to state and local education agencies through the Bureau of Justice Assistance to bring evidence-based programs and strategies, learned since Virginia Tech and Sandy Hook, to schools.
 This will help train millions more students to prevent school violence BEFORE a weapon ever enters a school campus.

 The STOP School Violence Act was introduced in January 2018 to scale proven, evidence-based early intervention programming to schools across the country to prevent future school shootings, suicides, and other forms of school violence, based on the research and lessons learned from Sandy Hook and other tragic shootings.

 The legislation authorizes the Department of Justice to make grants to states for the purposes of training students, school personnel, and law enforcement to identify signs of violence and intervene to prevent people from hurting themselves or others.
 The legislation also encourages the development and operation of anonymous reporting systems, and formation of school threat assessment and intervention teams to help schools intake and triage threats before tragedy strikes.